josebreviljr/guest-stuff/README.md

 # Guest Mac Setup Script

-This repository contains a lightweight, no-dependencies, macOS-native bash script that configures any guest or public Mac for quick use — and then restores it back to its original state when you're done.
+This repository contains a lightweight, **no-dependencies**, macOS-native bash script that configures any guest or public Mac for quick use — and then restores it back to its original state when you're done.

 The goal:
 **Curl → Run → Work → Restore → Leave No Trace**

 ---

-## Features
+## ✨ Features

 ### **Setup Mode (`setup`)**
 - Installs **Firefox** automatically if it is not already installed.